tnichols217/notes/APBiology/6/Notes/Bell Ringer/1 - Prokaryotic Gene Regulation.md

 	1. Regulatory gene:
 		- The gene that codes for repressors / activators of other genes
 	2. RNA polymerase:
-		- Reads the DNA and transcr
+		- Reads the DNA and transcribes it into RNA for it to be made into a protein
 	3. Promoter:
+		- The site before a gene that attracts the RNA poly
 	4. Operator:
 	5. Repressor:
 2. ![[Pasted image 20230227224536.png]]